milvus-io/milvus/deployments/offline/README.md

 ## Manually downloading Docker images

-Your Milvus installation may fail when images are not properly loaded from public Docker registries.
+Milvus installation may fail when images are not properly loaded from public Docker registries.
 To pull all images and save them into a directory that can be moved to the target host and loaded manually, perform the following procedures:

 ### Step 1: Save Milvus manifest and Docker images